-IT'S IMPORTANT TO FIND A DENTAL OFFICE THAT YOU CAN TRUST TO DELIVER THE CARE YOU NEED.
+IT'S IMPORTANT TO FIND A DENTAL OFFICE THAT YOU CAN TRUST TO DELIVER THE dental CARE YOU NEED.
 HERE ARE SOME ANSWERS TO OUR MOST FREQUENTLY ASKED QUESTIONS.

 AND, IF YOU WANT TO KNOW WHAT IT'S LIKE TO BE A PATIENT AT OUR OFFICE, CHECK OUT OUR REVIEWS ONLINE.
 OUR PATIENTS CAN TELL YOU BETTER THAN WE CAN.

-We have competitive fees for our area.
+Don't let lack of insurance prevent you from receiving dental care.
 For our patients without insurance, we offer an in-house dental savings plan called the Smile Club.
 It offers members a discount on their annual cleanings and exams.
 Additionally, members save 10% on all dental work, including fillings, crowns, and implants.

 For patients of record, you may contact Dr. Zeis directly on her cell phone (the number is on our office voicemail).
 You can also send an email to zeis (at) zeisdental.com.

 Absolutely.
 Some patients will bring their recommended treatment plan in and others will just want a complete exam to compare the results.
 It's important to understand that all dentists are different in their approach to dental care.
 With any problem, there is always more than one solution.

 Yes, we do.
 For your convenience, we offer both nitrous oxide (laughing gas) and oral sedation.

 Nitrous oxide is a safe, temporary, and effective way to decrease your anxiety during a dental appointment.
 It relaxes many otherwise phobic patients and makes the appointment move along more quickly.
 After the appointment, you will be unaffected by the nitrous oxide and able to drive yourself home or return to work.